Posted in Addiction on March 30, 2017

 #2 Your partner won’t be responsible or reliable.

-Addiction breeds irresponsible behavior and even the best intentions won’t make a difference if your partner continues to abuse drugs.
+Addiction breeds irresponsible behavior.
+Even the best intentions won’t make a difference if the addict or alcoholic continues to abuse substances.

-Only addicts themselves can choose to stop using drugs and, until they’re ready to make that commitment, nothing you do will have the impact you hope for or expect.
+Regardless, only the person with the addiction can choose to stop alcohol or drug abuse.
+Until they’re ready to make that commitment, nothing you do will have the impact you hope for or expect.

-When you’re living with a drug addict partner, you can only hope, pray and sacrifice or put your needs aside for so long.
-If your partner stubbornly refuses to seek help, there will come a time when you’ll have no choice but to leave, and that is especially true if there are children involved.
+When you’re living with an addict, you can only hope, pray and put your needs aside for so long.
+If your partner stubbornly refuses to seek help or is in and out of addiction treatment centers with no intentions of staying sober, there may come a time when you’ll have no choice but to leave.
+This is especially true if there are children involved.

-Some drug addicts really do have to hit rock bottom before they’re finally ready to admit the truth, but that doesn’t mean you have to hit rock bottom with them.
-You deserve better and, if you decide to leave before things go that far, you’ll be entirely justified in doing so.
+Some drug addicts need to hit rock bottom before they’re finally ready to admit the truth.
+That doesn’t mean you need to hit rock bottom with them.
+You deserve better.
+If you decide to leave before things go that far, you’re justified in doing so.
+Leaving an alcoholic or drug addict isn’t easy.
+Sometimes it’s for the best.

 Struggling with drug or alcohol addiction?